huggingface/hub-docs/docs/hub/datasets-data-files-configuration.md

 ## Manual configuration

 You can choose the data files to show in the Dataset Viewer for your dataset using YAML.
-It is useful if you want to specify which file goes in which split manually for example
+It is useful if you want to specify which file goes into which split manually.

 You can also define multiple configurations (or subsets) for your dataset, and pass dataset building parameters (e.g. the separator to use for CSV files).